Procedure: IP protection and commercialisation

 Protection of intellectual property and publication

 - It is essential that individuals identified as inventors on a patent remain involved in the prosecution of a patent, as their technical knowhow is needed to ensure that patent examiners’ queries can effectively be addressed.
-The University will normally only file and continue to prosecute patents where the creators are committed to the patenting, development and commercialisation processes.
+The University will normally only file and continue to prosecute patents where the Creators are committed to the patenting, development and Commercialisation processes.

-Costs and management of patent filing
+Costs and management of IP protection

 - Patent filing costs will be covered in the following manner: